-This level of membership is available to Canadian non-profits that support families and individuals through community social services.
-Most of our members fit into this category.
+Membership is available to Canadian non-profits that support families and individuals through community social services.

 $470 up to $3,500 per year, depending on your agency’s annual operating budget.
 The membership year is from April 1 to March 31.

-To be eligible for a Principal Membership, an organization must
+To be eligible for a Family Service Canada Membership, an organization must

 - function primarily to strengthen family and individual life in Canada by providing counselling, family education, or prevention services or through the improvement of the social environment;

 - governed by a voluntary board of directors; and